jparnaudeau/terraform-postgresql-database-admin/README.md

 ## Audit your database : PostgreSQL Audit Extension

-You can find official documentation here : https://www.pgaudit.org/#section_one
+You can find official documentation here : https://www.pgaudit.org/

 This module provides a way to deploy **extension** inside your postgresql engine.
 It's not specific to `pgaudit`, but can be used with other extensions, like `pg_stat_statements` or `aws_s3`.
 Moreover, for a database deployed on the **public cloud AWS**, with the AWS Managed Service **RDS**, this module also provides a way to deploy an audit system allowing to trace all the requests made, by whom, at what time and from which IP address, ready to be streamed by a `SOC tool` like `ElasticSearch` or `Splunk`.
 This feature is implemented by :
-* the installation of `pgaudit` extension.
+* the installation of `pgaudit` extension in your postgresql engine.
 * the deployment of a `lambda` function that will stream the log produced by the pgaudit extension.
 * the lambda prints the audit log into a `cloudwatch log group` that can be easily indexed by your official SOC Tool.